 In summer, it’s possible to SUP and swim in the lake and enjoy a lakeside lunch.
 In spring, winter, and autumn, it’s enjoyable to walk around the lake, taking in the panoramic mountain views.

-Over the past several years, we’ve visited Lake Jasna several times: before trekking across Triglav National Park, on this two week road trip, and again in October, when we stayed at Jasna Chalet Resort.
+Over the past several years, we’ve visited Lake Jasna before trekking across Triglav National Park, on this two-week road trip, and again in October, when we stayed at Jasna Chalet Resort.

 Lake Jasna in Autumn, Slovenia